 F. Max Müller

-In October 1894 the great Orientalist Max Müller, editor of the epoch-making Sacred Books of the East, published a refutation of Notovitch in The Nineteenth Century, a scholarly review.
+In October 1894 the orientalist Max Müller, editor of the Sacred Books of the East, published a refutation of Notovitch in The Nineteenth Century, a scholarly review.
 He shared a letter (June 29, 1894) from an English woman who had visited Leh in Ladakh, including the Hemis lamasery, where she checked out Notovitch's story.
 She reported that, according to the abbot, "There is not a single word of truth in the whole story!
 There has been no Russian here.
 No one has been taken into the Seminary for the past fifty years with a broken leg!
 There is no life of Christ there at all!"
 [Goodspeed, p.
 11].

 J. Archibald Douglas